 Zachary Arnold is the Analytic Lead for CSET’s Emerging Technology Observatory initiative.
 He previously served as a CSET Research Fellow, publishing widely cited analyses on issues including AI safety, global technology investment flows, and trends in high-skilled immigration.
-His writing has been published in the Wall Street Journal, MIT Technology Review, Defense One and leading law reviews.
-Before joining CSET, Zach was an associate at Latham & Watkins, a judicial clerk on the United States Court of Appeals for the Fifth Circuit and a researcher and producer of documentary films.
+His writing has been featured in The Wall Street Journal, MIT Technology Review, Foreign Affairs, and leading law reviews.
+Before joining CSET, Zach was an associate at Latham & Watkins, a judicial clerk on the United States Court of Appeals for the Fifth Circuit, and a researcher and producer of documentary films.
 He received a J.D. from Yale Law School, where he was an editor of the Yale Law Journal, and an A.B. (summa cum laude) in Social Studies from Harvard University.